w-van-den-Bergh/resume_CV/README.md

 # Wessel van den Bergh, Ph.D.

 **Summary:** Materials scientist by training with a specialty in analysis and testing of design-performance relationships, in the lab since 2015.
 Industry and academic experience from basic research to upscaling and manufacturing.
 Central thesis to my work is making the world more sustainable place.
-Beyond scientific training, I have skills in data analysis, programming languages (Python, MATLAB, R, SQL), and Project Management
+Beyond scientific training, I have skills in data analysis, programming languages (Python, MATLAB, R, SQL), and Project Management.

 **Below is a masterlist of my professional capabilities, in addition there are links to projects and portfolios showcasing my skills**